-Step 1: Send an eviction notice
+Step 1: Send an Eviction Notice

-Step 3: Wait for tenant’s response
+Step 3: Wait for Tenant’s Response

-In cases where the eviction is brought about due to a breach in the lease, the tenant cannot be evicted if they’ve remedied the issue within the 20-day period.
+In cases where the eviction is brought about due to a breach in the lease, the tenant cannot be evicted if they’ve remedied the issue within 20 days.

-Step 4: Receive judgment in the case
+Step 4: Receive Judgement in Case

 After the appeal has been filed, the district court will send the case to the superior court and a new court date will be scheduled.